openhab/org.openhab.binding.zwave/doc/steinel/l810ledihf_0_0.md

 ![L 810 LED iHF product image](https://www.cd-jackson.com/zwave_device_uploads/705/705_default.png)

+The L 810 LED iHF supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 No device information is provided in the database.
 Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/705) to improve the documentation.

 ## Channels

-The following table summarises the channels available for the L 810 LED iHF
+The following table summarises the channels available for the L 810 LED iHF -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|